italiangrid/voms/README.md

 * Install the emi-release package for EMI 2.
 * Update packages via yum update.
-* Stop the services (voms and tomcat)
+* Stop the services (voms and voms-admin)
 * Backup the contents of the VOMS databases uses the appropriate tools as described in Oracle documentation.
 * Run voms-admin-configure upgrade
 * Restart the services

 ## Configuration

-### Configuring the database backend

-#### MySQL configuration
+### MySQL configuration

-Make sure that the MySQL administrator password that you specify in the YAIM VOMS configuration files matches the password that is set for the root MySQL account.
-Yaim configuration script does not set it for you.
+Make sure that the MySQL administrator password that you specify when running `voms-admin-configure` matches the password that is set for the root MySQL account, as `voms-admin-configure` will not set it for you.
 If you want to set a MySQL administrator password:

 Check that mySQL is running; if it is not, launch it using `service mysqld start`.
 Then issue the following commands as root in order to set a password for the mysql root account
 ```bash